jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-loose-ideas.md

 Advanced Command Articles,
 2008-08

-For an object to have a reference to a command, you have to be able to define a relation between a command and an object.
+For an object to have a reference to a command, you might be able to define a relation between a command and an object.
 This is only possible, if a command is an object.
-If you want to do that, you have to implement commands as an aspect.
+If you want to do that, you might implement commands as an aspect.

 A command itself can also contain related command references, which are then considered parameters of the command.